Anand Sinha: Professional career

 He was a member of the CGFS Working Group on Capital Flows to Emerging Market Economies.
-He represented India on the G20 Working Group on "Enhancing Sound Regulation and Strengthening Transparency" set up in the aftermath of the Global Financial Crisis.
+He represented India on the G20 Working Group on "Enhancing Sound Regulation and Strengthening Transparency" set up after the 2008 financial crisis.

 Shri Sinha served as director of Export Credit Guarantee Corporation of India Limited since 27 February 2006.
 He served as the Reserve Bank's nominee director on the boards of Dena Bank, Allahabad Bank, Bank of Baroda, Indian Overseas Bank, Deposit Insurance and Credit Guarantee Corporation and Export Credit and Guarantee Corporation at different phases of his career.

 On 19 January 2011, Anand Sinha was appointed as deputy governor of RBI for a period of two years.
 His appointed was extended for a further period of 11 months till 18 January 2014.
 This extension was given to Sinha to smoothen the process of issue of new bank licences, an area being handled by him as the deputy governor in charge of Banking Operations and Development.
 The extension to Sinha, given on Governor Subbarao's recommendation to the Government, came as a surprise, as two other Executive Directors of RBI, G. Gopalakrishna and R. Gandhi were in the race for the post of deputy governor when Sinha's original tenure came to an end.
 This was the first time in recent years that a DG of RBI continued in office beyond the age of 62.